jeremy-murphy/graph-ancestry/README.md

 #### Requirements
 * Boost.
+  * Concept     - for concept checking
-  * Graph       - for graph/tree algorithms
+  * Graph       - for graph/tree algorithms and data structures
   * Test, Timer - for the tests

 #### Contents